 They have a vision of a rustic, outdoorsy wedding.
 They feel a deep connection with nature, and love the mountains.

 Like all couples, Ann and Mark also want to look great on their day.
 So, they are busy planning wardrobe, hair, accessories, finding a photographer – and maybe even trying to lose those last five pounds.”

-Now that you know Ann and Mark inside and out, do you see the potential for some fantastically successful Pinterest boards?
+Now that you know Ann and Mark inside and out, do you see the potential for some fantastically successful Pinterest boards and an overall Pinterest Marketing Strategy?
 Starting at the top, you might consider boards and Pins for: